taskrabbit/storehouse/README.md

 ### ignore_params

 If this is set to `true`, Storehouse will serve cached content even if params are passed.
 This is especially useful for utm-like params or params which are handled in a previous middleware and essentially ignored in your app.

+### ignore_headers

+When storehouse stores a request it includes the headers.
+Some headers like 'Set-Cookie' should not be stored.
+If you have a custom header that is relevant to the current session but no other, add it to this list.

 ### serve_expired_content_to